jandamm/zgenom/README.md

 if ! zgenom saved; then
     echo "Creating a zgenom save"

-    # Ohmyzsh base library (comment out if you only want parts)
+    # Ohmyzsh base library
     zgenom ohmyzsh

-    # You can also cherry pick just parts of the library.
+    # You can also cherry pick just parts of the base library.
-    # This however might break things inside ohmyzsh.
+    # Not loading the base set of ohmyzsh libraries might lead to issues.
+    # While you can do it, I won't recommend it unless you know how to fix
+    # those issues yourself.

     # Remove `zgenom ohmyzsh` and load parts of ohmyzsh like this:
     # `zgenom ohmyzsh path/to/file.zsh`
     # zgenom ohmyzsh lib/git.zsh # load git library of ohmyzsh